Accessibility Tools

 • Keep the foot elevated at or above the level of your heart to help minimize swelling and discomfort.

-• Do not weight-bear on the operated leg.
+• Do not bear weight on the operated-on leg.
 A walking boot or a non-weight-bearing cast is recommended for a few weeks to support the foot.

 • Assistive devices such as crutches and walkers are recommended to maintain balance and stability while walking for several weeks.